Palma-Bifani/GitExpress/git_flow/README.md

 # **Hands-On Activity**

+(Use `git log --graph --oneline --all` in every step)

-- 1 Create an empty remote repository and clone it locally
+- Create an empty remote repository and clone it locally
-- 1 Create a file called `README.md` and write something in it.
+- Create a file called `README.md` and write something in it.
-- 2 Follow the gitflow. (git status / git add * / git commit -m "message")
+- Follow the gitflow: `git status` + `git add *` + `git commit -m "message"`
-- 3 Type `git log --oneline`.
-What do you get?
-- 4 Create a branch and move there.
-Check with `git status`
+- Create a new branch, add a new file, and commit.
-- 5 In your branch create a new file called `test.py` which does a simple task (any task you want).
-- 6 Create a commit to your current brach
-- 7 Type `git log --oneline`.
-What do you get?
-- 8 Remerge your branch and delete it.
+- Remerge your branch and delete it.
-- 9 Type `git log --oneline`.
-What do you get?
-Make a sketch of the workflow we just did.
-- 10 Now bupdate the remote repository.
+- Make an additional modification and commit.
+- Travel back a commit, create a new branch from here and edit the same file you modified in the previous step.
+- Merge your new branch with main, solving the possible conflicts.
+- Push your changes remotely.